skylerknecht/messenger/README.md

 ### Messenger Client Arguments

-Messenger client expects on argument to be provided, the URI to connect to.
-By default, if no protocol is provided Messenger Client will attempt the following protocols in order, ws, http, wss and https.
+Messenger Client requires the Messenger Server's URI.
+This argument can be of many formats, depending on the protool the Messenger Server is listening on.
+By default, if no protocol is provided Messenger Client will attempt ws, http, wss and https.
+Once successful, no further attempts will be made.

 ```
 skyler.knecht@debian~# python3 examples/client.py 172.16.100.2:1337